arcus/education_modules/r_summary_stats/r_summary_stats.md

     ## [1] NA
 ```

 Uh-oh!
 It returns `NA` for this because there is a missing observation for this column.
-If you look at `?min`, you’ll see the default for this function (and most statistics functions in R) is `na.rm = FALSE`, which basically means “only compute a value if there are no missing observations”.
+If you look at `?min`, you’ll see the default for this function (and most statistics functions in R) is `na.rm = FALSE`, which basically means "don't remove (`rm`) any missing values (`na`)."
+When doing arithmetic, R will only compute a value if there are no missing observations.
+If you want to remove the missing values, so that you can get a numeric value, you'll need to indicate that.

 To get the minimum for this column ignoring the missing value, change that to `na.rm = TRUE`.